-In describing the mood in London's streets, he thinks that "Once you get Daniel wears a mask when working, into the more central areas, say zone since "on hot summer days, I'd come three onwards, It's a very aggressive home and I would cough a lot and atmosphere.
-I think every road user when blowing my nose it would is looking out for themselves.
-That's mostly be black.
-So it's evidence of because probably there's a lot more just one day cycling that you do take professional people but then once in a lot of fumes when you're on you get outside, there's less of a the road.
-Nowadays I wouldn't cycle rush to be anywhere.
-For example, without [one], and I highly advise my parents live in Orpington, which that you do, especially in built up is zone six south east London, and areas. you do tend to find that people wait for you where in central London that He also encounters difficulties would never happen. with street clutter, namely "shops throwing their garbage bags into
+In describing the mood in London's streets, he thinks that "Once you get into the more central areas, say zone three onwards, It's a very aggressive atmosphere.
+I think every road user is looking out for themselves.
+That's because probably there's a lot more professional people but then once you get outside, there's less of a rush to be anywhere.
+For example, my parents live in Orpington, which is zone six south east London, and you do tend to find that people wait for you where in central London that would never happen.